 I have always been overweight, from the day of my birth I was a fat kid.
 Never really thought much about it.
-It never bothered me that I was fat, I had learned over the years to use it to my advantage at work and while participating in athletics.
+It never bothered me that I was fat.
+I had learned over the years to use it to my advantage at work and while participating in athletics.
 I was raised with a lot of self-confidence and with the knowledge that I could accomplish anything that I set my mind to, and have carried myself and acted accordingly to this day.

-When I graduated from high school I was 6’4″ and weighed 280 pounds, most of those pounds were on my belly.
-15 to 20 years later I had reached 366 pounds and was diagnosed with type 2 diabetes.
+When I graduated from high school I was 6’4” and weighed 280 pounds, most of those pounds were on my belly.
+15-20 years later, I had reached 366 pounds and was diagnosed with type 2 diabetes.
 I was still not bothered by any of it, just started doing what I had to do to treat the diabetes.
 I tried several times to lose weight; with the support of my PCP I tried several diets, as well as the Fen/Phen medication fad over the years.
 I did lose weight with Fen/Phen but we made the decision to stop it when it caused a situation that caused my mother to have to have heart surgery to repair some damage that she had gotten while she was taking it.
 I promptly regained all the weight I had lost.

 About that same time my PCP brought up WLS as a good option for me.
-I then spent the next 2 years studying it thoroughly and had decided to do it.
+I then spent the next two years studying it thoroughly and had decided to do it.
 I found out what my insurance requirements were and started the process with my PCP to get them taken care of.
 I had attended the information class with RMAP under advisement from my PCP and started the process with them as well.
-This was the first time I met Dr. Simper and chose him to be my surgeon, all from a statement that he made in the class that impressed me beyond belief.
+This was the first time I met Dr. Steven Simper and chose him to be my surgeon, all from a statement that he made in the class that impressed me beyond belief.

 Another 7 months, jumped through all of their hoops, different nutritionist, and then waiting a few more months for things come together and I was approved.
 My surgery was scheduled for December 9th, 2015.
-I had RNYGB that morning and took the biggest step of my journey.
-In the month the prior to my surgery I weighed 347 pounds.
-In the 10 days prior to surgery I had lost 11 pounds while on the 1000 calorie pre surgery diet that was required and according to my scale I was 336 on the morning of surgery.
+I had Gastric Bypass that morning and took the biggest step of my journey.
+In the month prior to my surgery, I weighed 347 pounds.
+In the ten days prior to surgery, I had lost 11 pounds while on the 1000 calorie pre surgery diet that was required and according to my scale, I was 336 on the morning of surgery.

 By June of 2016 I was 190 pounds and had started the maintenance process.
 Then at the end of June I developed a perforated ulcer that was unrelated to the surgery.
 Dr. Simper made the repairs and I was set back for several months by it.
 It set back the maintenance not the weight loss as I went down to 172 pounds, which was my lightest since grade school.
 I slowly gained back a few pounds settling on 185 pounds as the place where I was feeling good.
 That was my weight at the time of the after pictures and I have been maintaining it ever since.